porsche-design-system/porsche-design-system/docs/dependencies.md

 ## Playwright

-Skipped `v1.43.0` & `v1.44.0` for now because ::before elements in dark mode is not visible.
+Skipped `v1.43.0` & `v1.44.0` for now because ::before elements in dark mode are not visible on VRT screenshots.

 In case it gets updated, the Porsche Design System / Playwright Docker image needs to be updated too (this might affect all running workflows even outside the changed branch, so this must be aligned with the other developers).